oooyiyangc/resume-website/content/post/real-rates-projections-federal-reserve-vs-market/index.md

 <br>

-If the Federal Reserve did a good job anchoring the inflation expectation, then it is natural to assume that the market forecast of both the federal funds rate and the inflation rate would (at least roughly) align with those made by the Federal Reserve board.
-But it seems like this assumption comes with some caveats.
+If the Federal Reserve does a good job of forward guidance, then it is natural to assume that the market's forecast of both the federal funds rate and the inflation rate would be (at least roughly) in line with the Federal Reserve Board's forecast.
+However it seems that this assumption comes with some caveats.

-In the chart above, the red line is the average market yield for long-term TIPS.
-And the blue line is the difference between the projected federal funds rate and the projected inflation--both from [the Summary of Economic Projects (SEP)](https://www.federalreserve.gov/monetarypolicy/guide-to-the-summary-of-economic-projections.htm).
-Inherently, both should represent the long-run real interest rate in the economy (they wouldn't match exactly though since TIPS is based on CPI while SEP is projected PCE).
+In the chart above, the red line is the average market yield on long-term TIPS.
+And the blue line is the difference between the median projected federal funds rate and the median projected inflation--both from [the Summary of Economic Projects (SEP)](https://www.federalreserve.gov/monetarypolicy/guide-to-the-summary-of-economic-projections.htm).
+Inherently, both should represent the long-run real interest rate in the economy (they wouldn't match exactly though since TIPS is based on CPI while SEP is projecting PCE).

-One can easily observe a clear divergence of these two measures starting around the COVID pandemic.
+It is easy to see that these two measures began to diverge around the COVID pandemic.

 <br>